xecrets/xecrets-cli/README.md

 ## Support Development ##

-If you represent a business, please purchase your maintenance subscription for the build from us at https://www.axantum.com/ or if you're a private individual, get and purchase the desktop app [Xecrets File Ez](https://www.axantum.com/xecrets-file-ez) which includes full use of the command line.
+If you represent a business, please purchase your maintenance subscription for the build from us at https://www.axantum.com/ or if you're a private individual, get and build it from source but if you'd like to support us, do purchase a premium subscription for the desktop app.
+It's also very useful.

 Xecrets File Cli is free software, licensed under the GNU GPL Version 3 or later license.
 This means you can use it anywhere and any way you like for free, and you are also free to modify it as you